Fireworks Safety Tips: Ensuring a Safe and Injury-Free Fourth of July Holiday

 An average of 230 people go the emergency room every day with fireworks-related injuries in the month surrounding July 4th

 Fireworks are synonymous with our celebration of Independence Day each year.
 Yet, the thrill of fireworks can also be extremely dangerous.
 If not used properly, they can lead to severe and even fatal injuries.

-According to the U.S. Consumer Product Safety Commission (CPSC), 230 people on average go the emergency room every day with fireworks-related injuries in the month surrounding the Fourth of July holiday.
+According to the U.S. Consumer Product Safety Commission (CPSC), 230 people on average go the emergency room every day with firework-related injuries in the month surrounding the Fourth of July holiday.
 More than 50 percent of those injuries are burns.

 If you plan on including fireworks in your July 4th celebration, be sure to keep the following things in mind:

 - Never allow young children to play with or ignite fireworks.